Azure/splunk-enterprise/README.md

 * Ensure that the selected region has a minimum of 3 Availability Zones.
 * Ensure that the VM core quotas on the subscription are sufficient for the family and quantity of VMs you plan to deploy.
-* Ensure the Splunk installer .tgz file for the planned version of Splunk Enterprise is available, either as a publicly accessible URL or downloaded locally.
+* Ensure the Splunk installer .tgz file for the planned version of Splunk Enterprise is available as a publicly accessible URL.
 Note that the Splunk Enterprise on Azure reference implementation has been tested and is fully compatible with Splunk versions, 7.3, 8.0, 8.1 (other versions may be compatible but this has not been tested and confirmed).
 * Ensure that a valid Splunk license file for the required daily ingest volume is available.

 ## Deployment Steps